 www.londoncityairport.com - About 9 miles east of central London.

 The Docklads Light Railways (DLR) runs to London City Airport.
-The journey to Bank station in the City takes around 20 mins, and the fare is £4.
-A taxi costs around £30 to central London: less to the City or to Canary Wharf (see London City Airport's website for details).
+The journey to Bank station in the City takes around 20 mins.
+A taxi costs more than £50 to central London: less to the City or to Canary Wharf (see London City Airport's website for details).

 Stansted Airport - 0844 335 1803.